SangwooHong/sangwoohong.github.io/index.md

 ## News

+- **[Sep.
+2025]** Our paper about Enhancing Data Privacy in Generative AI has been accepted to NeurIPS 2025.
+- **[Aug.
+2025]** Our team has been selected to lead the 'Coded Parallel Tensor Network Contraction for Robust and Efficient Quantum Circuit Simulation' project, as part of the Grant for Outstanding Early-Career Researchers.
+- **[Aug.
+2025]** Our team at Konkuk University has been selected for the Research Group Fostering Program.
+- **[Feb.
+2025]** Our paper about Explainable AI has been accepted to AAAI 2025.
 - **[Feb.
 2025]** Our paper about Explainable AI has been accepted to AAAI 2025.
 - **[Dec.
 2024]** Our paper about Fair AI has been accepted to NeurIPS 2024.
 - **[Dec.
 2024]** Our paper about 3D Surface Reconstruction has been accepted to ACCV 2024.